dbuos/stressgrid/README.md

 # Running with Terraform

-If you are using AWS, the easiest way to start using Stressgrid is by deploying it into your target VPC with [Terraform](https://www.terraform.io/).
-The prerequisites are Terraform 0.12 or higher and curl.
-By default, for the coordinator and the generator, the Terraform script will use the public AMIs prepared by the Stressgrid team based on the latest release:
+If you are using AWS or GCP, the easiest way to start using Stressgrid is by deploying it with [Terraform](https://www.terraform.io/).
+The prerequisites are Terraform 0.12 or higher and [curl](https://curl.haxx.se/).
+By default, for the coordinator and the generator, the Terraform script will use the public images prepared by the Stressgrid team based on the latest release.

+## Running in AWS

     $ cd terraform/aws
     $ terraform init

+The [apply](https://www.terraform.io/docs/commands/apply.html) command will create all necessary resources in AWS.
+You may need to prefix it with AWS credentials that have admin permissions:

-    $ terraform apply
+    $ AWS_ACCESS_KEY_ID=<...> AWS_SECRET_ACCESS_KEY=<...> terraform apply

-The [apply](https://www.terraform.io/docs/commands/apply.html) command will ask you for the following required Terraform variables:
+The apply command will ask you for the following required Terraform variable:

-- `key_name`: name of the SSH key pair to use with coordinator and generator instances;
-- `region`: AWS region where the target VPC is located;
+- `region`: AWS region where Stressgrid will be created, for example *us-east-1*.

-- `vpc_id`: the ID for the target VPC.
+## Running in GCP

+    $ cd terraform/aws
+    $ terraform init

+The [apply](https://www.terraform.io/docs/commands/apply.html) command will create all necessary resources in GCP.
+You may need to prefix it with the path to JSON file with credentials that have owner permissions:

+    $ GOOGLE_APPLICATION_CREDENTIALS=<...> terraform apply

+The apply command will ask you for the following required Terraform variables:

+- `project`: name of the GCP project where Stressgrid will be created;
+- `region`: GCP region, for example *us-central1*;
+- `zone`: GCP zone, for example *us-central1-a*.

+## Optional Terraform variables

 In addition, you can specify the following optional variables:

-- `capacity`: the desired number of generators, default is 1;
+- `capacity`: the desired number of generators, default is *1*;
-- `generator_instance_type`: the generator instance type, defaults to c5.xlarge;
+- `generator_instance_type`: the generator instance type, defaults to *c5.xlarge* in EC2 and *n1-standard-4* in GCP;
-- `coordinator_instance_type`: the coordinator instance type, defaults to t2.micro;
+- `coordinator_instance_type`: the coordinator instance type, defaults to *t2.micro* in EC2 and *n1-standard-1* in GCP;

-- `ami_owner`: owner's AWS account ID to use when looking for AMIs, defaults to 198789150561 (offical Stressgrid account).
+- `ami_owner`: owner's AWS account ID to use when looking for AMIs, defaults to *198789150561* (offical Stressgrid account);
+- `key_name`: name of the SSH key pair to use with coordinator and generator instances, defaults to no SSH access;
+- `vpc_id`: the ID for the target VPC where Stressgrid will be created, defaults to default VPC;

+- `image_project`: GCP project to use when looking for images, defaults to *stressgrid* (offical Stressgrid project);
+- `network`: GCP network to use for Stressgrid, defaults to *default*.

-Once Stressgrid resources are created, you can explicitly add the `stressgrid-generator` security group to the target instance(s) security group for the ports you will be testing.
-Also, the apply command will output the URL of the Stressgrid management website as `coordinator_url`.
+The apply command will output the URL of the Stressgrid management website as `coordinator_url`.
 Note that by default, this website is available only to your public IP address.
-You may want to change this by adjusting the `stressgrid-coordinator` security group.
+You may want to change this by adjusting the `stressgrid-coordinator` security group in EC2 or `coordinator-management` firewall in GCP.

 # Running tests